Chaghri Beg: Legacy

-Unlike later Ottoman practice, in earlier Turkic tradition, brothers usually participated in government affairs.(Bumin – İstemi in the 6th century, Bilge Khan – Kultegin in the 8th century are notable examples.)
+Unlike later Ottoman practice, in earlier Turkic tradition, brothers usually participated in government affairs.
 Tughril and Chaghri as well as some other members of the family participated in the foundation of the empire.
 Although Tughril gained the title "sultan", it was Chaghri’s sons who continued it afterwards.

 Chaghri had six sons and four daughters.
 Among his sons, Alp Arslan became the sultan of the Seljukid Empire in 1064.
 All the remaining members of the Great Seljuk Empire were from Chaghri’s lineage.
-(Except Seljuks of Rum who were the descendants of Chaghri's cousins.).
+(Except Seljuks of Rum who were the descendants of Chaghri's cousins).
 Another son, Kavurt, became the governor of Kerman (which later on became fully independent); a third son, Yaquti, became the governor of Azerbaijan.

 In popular culture

 In the 2021 Turkish historical fiction TV series Alparslan: Büyük Selçuklu, Çağrı Bey was portrayed by Turkish actor Erdinç Gülener.